 5. Establish B2B Marketing KPIs for Each Touchpoint

-Research benchmarks and set KPIs using a SMART goal structure.
+Research benchmarks and set key performance indicators (KPIs) using a SMART (Specific, Measurable, Attainable, Relevant, and Time-bound) goal structure.

-Measure your results against that KPI for this touchpoint, test, optimize, and hold yourself accountable for the outcome.
+Measure your results against your KPIs for each touchpoint — test, optimize, and hold yourself accountable for the outcomes.

 Frequency and timing are very automatable.
-You can also establish triggers to automate the hand-off into the next stage and from marketing > sales > service.
-For example, automatically send the appropriate content using the right medium, frequency, and timing to close this deal.
+You can also establish triggers to automate the hand-off into the next stage and from marketing to sales and then to service.
+For example, you can automatically send the appropriate content using the right medium, frequency, and timing to close this deal.

 7. Scale It

-Continue to Test, Refine, Rinse, Repeat, and Scale it to grow your business.
+Continue to test, refine, rinse, repeat, and scale this process to grow your business.

 The Easiest Way to Streamline B2B Customer Journey Touchpoints

-It does, however, not have to be complicated or inefficient.
-You can design a well-oiled machine, through the proper use of marketing automation and inbound marketing strategy.
+That said, it doesn’t have to be complicated or inefficient.
+You can design a well-oiled machine through the proper use of marketing automation and inbound marketing strategy.

-Don't try to navigate this journey alone.
+Don't try to navigate this alone.
 Let's talk.